thomasbekhor/Computer-Vision-Project/README.md

-Here's a professional and clear `README.md` for your project:

----

 # 🧩 Word Search Puzzle Solver

 This project is a **Word Search Puzzle Solver** that uses **OCR (Optical Character Recognition)** and **image processing** to detect letters from a word search puzzle image, find given words within the grid, and highlight them directly on the image.